Robust $\mathcal{H}_\infty$ Observer Design via Finsler's Lemma and IQCs: Abstract

 \section{Abstract}

-This paper develops a Finsler-based LMI for robust $\Hinf$ observer design with integral quadratic constraints (IQCs) and block-structured uncertainty.
-By introducing a slack variable that relaxes the coupling between the Lyapunov matrix, the observer gain, and the IQC multiplier, the formulation addresses two limitations of the standard block-diagonal approach: the LMI requirement $\He{PA} \prec 0$ (which fails for marginally stable dynamics), and a multiplier--Lyapunov trade-off that causes infeasibility for wide uncertainty ranges.
-For marginally stable dynamics, artificial damping in the design model balances certified versus actual performance.
-The framework is demonstrated on quaternion attitude estimation with angular velocity uncertainty and mass-spring-damper state estimation with uncertain physical parameters.
+We formulate a robust $\Hinf$ observer design with integral quadratic constraints (IQCs) and block-structured uncertainty as a semidefinite program.
+The standard block-diagonal Lyapunov approach ($P = \blkdiag(P_1,P_2)$ with $Y = P_2 L$) couples the Lyapunov matrix and the IQC multiplier through a trade-off that causes infeasibility for wide uncertainty ranges.
+A structured Finsler slack separates the Lyapunov matrix from the observer gain with exact recovery, restoring feasibility with both scalar and block-diagonal multipliers.
+We demonstrate the effectiveness of the approach on the state estimation problem of a mass-spring-damper state estimation problem with $20$--$50$\% parametric uncertainty.